 By Donovan Baldwin

-Diabetes is a generally manageable, yet potentially deadly, disease in which an individual, the diabetic, has high levels of glucose in the blood.
+Diabetes is a generally manageable, yet potentially deadly, disease in which an individual, the diabetic, has high levels of glucose, or blood sugar, in the blood.

 Prior to the early twentieth century, diabetes was pretty much a death sentence for a great many who contracted it.
 Even into the middle of the 20th century, without proper diagnosis and treatment, it could still be deadly.
 In fact, I lost one of my uncles to it.